Skip to main content

 FBD of the roller.

 Note that the force \(BD\) acting on the roller is shown pointing down and to the left.
-This is the opposite to the force acting on the link at \(D\text{,}\) which acts up and to the right.
+This is equal and opposite to the force acting on the link at \(D\text{,}\) which points up and to the right.
 These two must act in opposite directions because they are an action-reaction pair.

 Figure 6.6.13.
 Free-body diagram 7 (roller)